 Referral for a Full Assessment (B4 School Vision Screening) - English version

 Your child’s vision was screened as part of routine Well Child checks.
-This showed that a problem may exist.
+This screen test showed a possibility that a problem may exist.

 It is important that you get an appointment to have your child’s vision assessed.
 It is the best way to be sure about your child’s vision.